fanout/laravel-grip/README.md

 ]
 ```

-If it's possible for clients to access the Rails app directly, without necessarily going through the GRIP proxy, then you may want to avoid sending GRIP instructions to those clients.
+If it's possible for clients to access the Laravel app directly, without necessarily going through the GRIP proxy, then you may want to avoid sending GRIP instructions to those clients.
 An easy way to achieve this is with the grip_proxy_required setting.
 If set, then any direct requests that trigger a GRIP instruction response will be given a 501 Not Implemented error instead.

 ```
 'grip_proxy_required' => true